 Appeals: An appeal may be filed by any party that participated in the original hearing as long as they meet certain amount requirements determined by the type of action that was brought.

 Arbitration Forums simplify the process with automated issuance of electronic funds transfer (EFTs) and the processing of incoming subrogation and arbitration payments made via EFT once parties reach a settlement.

 The Benefits of Using Arbitration Forums:

-Arbitration Forums is a leader in providing arbitration and subrogation services to insurance companies and the people they serve.
-Focusing on building a member-driven organization that sought to serve their members where they needed help created a forum for members to hear and decide their most important disputes.
-It also allows members to follow a neat and orderly process that looks similar to standard arbitration but tailoring the process to fit the specific needs of the member organizations and their claims.
+Arbitration Forums Inc is a leader in providing arbitration and subrogation services to insurance companies and the people they serve.
+Focusing on building a member-driven organization that sought to serve its members’ recovery and resolution needs, where they needed help created a forum for members to hear and decide their most important disputes.
+It also allows members to follow a neat and orderly process that looks similar to standard arbitration but tailors the process to fit the specific needs of the member organizations and their claims.
 It also allows claims adjusters to present their claims without having to litigate the claim because all of the evidence is submitted as written and testimony is not allowed.
-As an organization that was founded and continues to grow around the success of its members and the resolution of their claims, Arbitration Forums truly provides unmatched services for their members, keeping insurance companies and their patrons happy.
+As an organization that was founded and continues to grow around the success of its members and the resolution of their claims, Arbitration Forums truly provides unmatched services for its members, keeping insurance companies and their patrons happy.

 - Removal to Federal Court - June 2, 2023

 - What Is a Change Order? - May 30, 2023